 We are happy to partner with GoodNites to share our favorite tips to manage nighttime wetting away from home!
 Hopefully helpful for all the mamas reading who are gearing up for some fun summer trips.

 A few months ago, we shared some travel potty training tips and encouraged parents to continue with their vacation plans, no matter what stage of potty training their child is in!
 Today I’m proud to report that my little one is dry all day and well on her way to becoming a big kid!
 That doesn’t mean traveling can’t still be a little challenging for families, especially since Addie isn’t quite dry at night yet.
 Turns out, nighttime dryness is a different task and can take a little longer for some kids.
 So, I want to follow up to show you exactly how we prepare for travel.

 Bringing these along for the ride offers you a little peace of mind and comforts the nerves of your child.
 They’ll be adjusting to new surroundings and a new schedule, don’t make them worry about using the bathroom too!

-Like I said, my youngest is dry all day so my family is out of the “diaper or Pull-Ups during the day” stage of life, but she still wears disposable bedtime pants at night.
+As I said, my youngest is dry all day so my family is out of the “diaper or Pull-Ups during the day” stage of life, but she still wears disposable bedtime pants at night.
 If I don’t want to clean a mess when she wakes up, I make sure I pack her GoodNites Bedtime Pants.
-She wears them at bedtime and during a long flight or car ride if there is potential of falling asleep.
+She wears them at bedtime and during a long flight or car ride if there is the potential of falling asleep.

 GoodNites Bedtime Pants are a pretty awesome nighttime solution for any potty training graduate.
 They’ll give you peace of mind and allow your child to stay comfortable and confident at night.
 They are easy to use, which is especially important when you’re away from home.